ginstrom/paladin-novel/manuscript/chapter-12.md

 Gond felt the rage building—the old, familiar fury at the injustice of it all.
 But beneath that anger, something else stirred.
 The divine light, responding not to his commands but to his compassion.
 He let himself feel Mira's pain, her terror, her desperate hope.

 The power flowed through him like warm honey, slower and more controlled than before.
 He felt it seeking out the damaged places within her—the internal bleeding, the shattered ribs, the trauma that went deeper than flesh.
-But as the healing progressed, Gond became aware of something else: the cost.
+But as the healing progressed, Gond became aware of something else: the effort of proper channeling.

 The world blazed white around him.
-That same overwhelming pulse of divine essence he'd felt with Dax, but fainter now.
+That same overwhelming pulse of divine essence he'd felt with Dax, but more focused now.
 More controlled.
-The connection formed between his life force and hers, a bridge of golden light that let him pour his strength into her broken body.
-Each mended bone drew from his own reserves.
-Each sealed wound carved a little deeper into the hollow space beneath his ribs.
+The connection formed between divine will and mortal need, a bridge of golden light that let him channel Alanyi's grace into her broken body.
+Each mended bone required deeper concentration.
+Each sealed wound demanded greater spiritual focus.

-The divine power wasn't limitless—it was borrowed, somehow, from his own life force.
+The divine power flowed endlessly from its source—but his capacity to channel it had limits.
 The realization should have frightened him, but instead it brought clarity.
-This was the true burden of his calling: not just the responsibility of choice, but the literal price of each miracle.
+This was the true challenge of his calling: not just the responsibility of choice, but learning to be a worthy vessel for divine grace.

 When the healing was complete, Mira sat up slowly, her color restored, her breathing clear.
 She stared at her mended arm in wonder, flexing fingers that had been broken moments before.